Kenner Star Wars action figures: History

-In the anticipation of the release of the sequel movie The Empire Strikes Back, Kenner offered its first mail-in promotion, in which four proofs of purchase could be redeemed for a new action figure Boba Fett.
-This figure was originally intended to feature a backpack with a firing missile, but this was abandoned due to safety concerns.
-Similar mail-in promotions were periodically offered through to 1984.
+In anticipation of the release of The Empire Strikes Back, Kenner offered a mail-in promotion in which four proofs of purchase could be redeemed for a new figure, Boba Fett.
+This figure was originally intended to feature a backpack with a missile that could be launched, but this was abandoned due to safety concerns.
+(Note: This followed the death of a three-year-old boy who choked on a similar missile from a Mattel Battlestar Galactica toy.)
 Sales in 1979 again topped $100 million.
-Kenner continued to introduce waves of action figures from the sequels and in 1984, the year following the release of the movie Return of the Jedi, the range totaled 79 unique character designs (not including the retired versions of R2-D2 and C-3PO).
+Kenner continued to introduce waves of figures from the sequels, and by 1984, some 80 had been released overall.